junxit/us-congress-bills-110/metadata.md

 - 2008-07-10 — Introduced in House
 - 2008-07-10 — Introduced in House
 - 2008-07-10 — Referred to the House Committee on Energy and Commerce.
+- 2008-09-25 — Considered under suspension of the rules. (consideration: CR H9922-9923)
+- 2008-09-25 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1333.
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — Mr. Pallone moved to suspend the rules and agree to the resolution, as amended.
+- 2008-09-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H9922)
+- 2008-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H9922)